hacksu/heroku-lesson/README.md

 `https://{PROJECT NAME}.herokuapp.com/`

 ## Alright, what about a custom domain name?
+The details on how to add a custom domain name to heroku are [here](https://devcenter.heroku.com/articles/custom-domains)

 First, you need to have a domain name.
 I'd recommend buying one from [Namecheap](https://namecheap.com)